vwahi1251/web-form-scrapping/README.md

 Notes:

+- Only edit the widget.js file!
 - The frame documents should not be edited.
 - The test case should not be changed.
+- Karma config should not be edited.
 - The test must pass 100% of the times it is run (assuming no network errors).

 ## Submission